Spinning Particles in Quantum Mechanics and Quantum Field Theory: Non-relativistic particle in curved space

 where

 Therefore we note that the slicing of the evolution operator in curved space produces a non-covariant potential.
 This might be puzzling at first.
-However, let us point out that a discretized particle action cannot be Einstein-invariant, so the non-covariant potential is precisely there to ``compensate" the breaking of Lorentz invariance due to discretization.
-In other words discretization works as a regularization and $V_{TS}$ is the counterterm to ensure covariance of the final result, that is the renormalization condition.
-We shall see that, in perturbation theory, this regularization plays the same role as in conventional QFT in that it regulates diverging Feynman diagrams.
+However, let us point out that a discretized particle action cannot be Einstein-invariant, so the non-covariant potential is precisely there to ``compensate" the breaking of Einstein invariance due to discretization.
+In other words discretization works as a regularization and $V_{TS}$ can be interpreted as the counterterm necessary to ensure covariance of the final result.

 The continuous (formal) limit of the above integral yields the phase space path integral.
 One may also integrate out momenta as they appear at most quadratic and get

 This is the configuration space path integral that, in the continuum limit, we indicate with

 where